bartromgens/bitcoinnodestats/README.md

 $ cd bitcoinnodestats
 ```

-Install in a local environement (creates a Python 3 virtualenv and a sqlite database),
+Install in a local environment (creates a Python 3 virtualenv and a sqlite database),
 ```$ ./install.sh```

 ##### Schedule status snapshots (cronjob)